Insights

 Appalachia

 The Index reveals the profound civic health disparities in Appalachia, a region historically impacted by economic hardship and geographic isolation.
 Despite its rich cultural heritage, the area struggles with lower civic participation and access to critical resources, underscoring the need for targeted interventions.
-Economic stability and access to information remain significant challenges for these communities.
+Economic stability, access to food, housing, affordable healthcare and trusted information remain significant challenges for these communities.

 By including structural determinants such as neighborhood poverty, youth disconnected from school or work and life expectancy, the Index is built to capture such dynamics and show where outcomes are inequitable.